Request A Quote (416) 206-9603

 How to Prune Trees

-basic guidelines above and then remove any suckers or shoots that are sprouting from the base of the trunk.
+Expert pruning prevents long-term damage and ensures long-term tree health.
+You can generally follow the basic guidelines above and then remove any suckers or shoots that are sprouting from the base of the trunk.
 As trees grow taller, you may wish to remove the lowest limbs.
-Cut them back all the way to the trunk.
-Horizontal limbs are actually the strongest; consider removing limbs with small angled intersections or those competing with the central leader.
+These can be cut back all the way to the trunk (a professional service is strongly recommended).